dkon1/mmbs/.ipynb_checkpoints/discrete_higher_math-checkpoint.md

 Multiplying matrices and vectors is a basic operation that depends on the orientation of the vector.
 One can only multiply a square matrix by a column vector on the left, as we saw above, not on the right.
 By the same token, a row vector can only multiply a matrix on the right, and not the left, because we must use the *rows* of the matrix on the left to multiply the *columns* of the matrix on the right.
 This underscores the important fact that matrix multiplication is not commutative.

-## Numeric solutions of higher order difference equations

-The solution of a difference equation can be found numerically using the matrix and vector form we introduced above.
-As we saw in the Fibonacci example, the next vector in the sequence can be obtained by multiplying the previous vector by the defining matrix.
-Let $\vec x_t$ be the vector containing $N$ values of the dependent variables, and $A$ be the defining matrix of dimension $N$ by $N$.
-The solutions are obtained by repeated multiplication by the matrix $A$:

-$$
-\vec x_{t+1} = A  \vec x_{t}
-$$

-We will now show how to implement this procedure in a program.
-For the simulation to be run, the program must set the following required components: the matrix defining the difference map, sufficient number of initial values, and the number of steps desired to iterate the solution.
-At each step, the current value of the vector of dependent variables is multiplied by the matrix $A$.
-In the following pseudocode I use two-dimensional arrays with two indices (row and column), and a colon in place of index indicates all of the elements in that dimension, e.g. $X[0,:]$ indicates the entire first row of array $X$.
-I assume that the language has matrix multiplication operator, which here is indicated by the multiplication symbol $\times$.

-set $Nvar$ to be the number of variables in the equation set $Niter$ to be the number of iterations (time steps) to propagate preallocate matrix of solutions $Sol$ ($Nvar$ by $N$iter) with 0s set an array of initial conditions $X0$ of length $N$ set the defining array $A$ ($Nvar$ by
-$Nvar$) choose number of iterations $Niter$

-$Sol [ : ,i+1] =  A \times Sol [: ,i]$

-\[alg:bifurcation-plot\]

-This code produces a rectangular array $X$ of dimensions $Niter$ by $N$.
-The $N$ values of the variables at time $j$ are stored in the vector
-$X[j,:]$.
-Conversely, in order to follow the dynamics of a particular variable over time, e.g. number $i$, through all $Niter$ time steps, we can plot the vector $X[:,i]$.

-Let us take the Fibonacci model again in the matrix form, with the matrix $A$ and initial vector $\vec x_0$ as follows:
-$$A =  \left(\begin{array}{cc}1 & 1\\1 & 0\end{array}\right); \;  \vec x_0 =   \left(\begin{array}{c}1 \\1 \end{array}\right)$$
-After iterating the matrix equation for 10 time steps, we obtain the following array $X$, with the fist and second row representing the population at the current and the previous time step, respectively, and column representing time steps:
-$$\begin{array}{cccccccccc}
- 1 & 2 & 3 & 5 & 8 & 13 & 21 & 34 & 55 & 89 \\
- 1 & 1 & 2 & 3 & 5 & 8 & 13  &  21 & 34 & 55  \\
-   \end{array}
- $$

 ## Age-structured population models

 It is often useful to divide a population into different groups by age in order to better describe the population dynamics.
 Typically, individuals at different life stages have distinct mortality and reproductive rates.
 The total population is represented as a vector, where each component denotes the size of the corresponding age group.
-The matrix $A$ that multiplies this vector defines the dynamics of the higher order difference equation: $$\vec x_{t+1} = A \vec x_t$$
+The matrix $A$ that multiplies this vector defines the dynamics of the higher order difference equation:

+$$
+\vec x_{t+1} = A \vec x_t
+$$

 We will now analyze two common *age-structured models* used by biologists and demographers.